mulle-sde/mulle-sde/README.md

 ```

 mulle-sde starts a new subshell with the working directory set to the given
-project and adds the dependencies of that poject to the PATH and
+project.
+The environment by default is reset to a minimal set of values.
-LD_LIBRARY_PATH.
+It then adds the dependencies of your project to the PATH and LD_LIBRARY_PATH.

 If there are dependencies that need to be bootstrap, mulle-sde does that too.